Transporting a Car Cross Country – All You Need to Know About Auto Shipping

 Before loading your car onto a truck, there are some things you should do for your own peace of mind as much as for the safety of the car.
 The first is to buy an insurance policy, both from the auto transport company and from some other source.
 That especially goes for luxury and vintage vehicles.
 Insurance for them is steeper, but it’s well worth it.

 It can’t hurt to check out specific regulations concerning automobiles in the destination state.

-When it comes to preparations for loading, some shippers will require documents that prove you’re the owner of the car before inspecting the car’s state.
+When it comes to preparations for loading and moving day tips, some shippers will require documents that prove you’re the owner of the car before inspecting the car’s state.
 That inspection is essential in case the car sustains damage during the trip because only issues not registered beforehand can be subjected to insurance coverage.
 So, to make sure that everything is in order, you should wash the car and inspect it yourself.
 Write down and photograph all scratches and dents you spot, as evidence for both shippers and insurers.